WHO seeking $675M US to respond to growing coronavirus outbreak | CBC News

 The family members have been minimizing contact with people outside the woman's home, where they are staying.
 Henry said the woman is isolated and in stable condition at home and Vancouver Coastal Health is following up with anyone the woman has been in contact with.

 If the B.C. case is confirmed by the national testing laboratory in Winnipeg, it would be Canada's fifth confirmed case.
-The Public Health Agency of Canada says the risk to Canadians from coronavirus is low.
+The Public Health Agency of Canada says the risk in Canada from coronavirus is low.

 With files from CBC News, The Canadian Press and Reuters